bcmyers/argonautica/argonautica-rs/README.md

       through
       [AVX2](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions#Advanced_Vector_Extensions)
-    * <i>Note: SIMD instructions are specific to your CPU; so if you're compiling for machines other than your own, it's unlikely you'll be able to use the SIMD feature</i>
+    * <i>Note: SIMD instructions are specific to your CPU; so if you're compiling for machines other than your own, you should not turn on the SIMD feature</i>
 * The ability to hash passwords with a secret key, which not even the [C implementation](https://github.com/P-H-C/phc-winner-argon2) exposes publicly
 * The newest Argon2 variant: Argon2id